ngager-group/react-native-exoplayer/README.md

 ## Install

-`npm install react-native-exoplayer --save`
+`npm install ngager-group/react-native-exoplayer --save`

 ## Link

-`react-native link react-native-exoplayer`
+`react-native link ngager-group/react-native-exoplayer`

 OR

 Use [rnpm](https://github.com/rnpm/rnpm) to automatically complete the installation:
-`rnpm link react-native-exoplayer`
+`rnpm link ngager-group/react-native-exoplayer`

 or link manually like so: